sensu/sensu-docs/content/sensu-go/6.0/api/events.md

 /events (POST) |
 ----------------|------
 description     | Creates a new Sensu event.
-To update an existing event, use the [`/events` PUT endpoint][11].<br><br>If you create a new event referencing an entity that does not already exist, the sensu-backend will automatically create a proxy entity when the event is published. example URL     | http://hostname:8080/api/core/v2/namespaces/default/events payload         | {{< code shell >}}
+To update an existing event, use the [`/events` PUT endpoint][11].<br><br>If you create a new event that references an entity that does not already exist, the sensu-backend will automatically create a proxy entity in the same namespace when the event is published.<br>{{% notice note %}}
+**NOTE**: An agent cannot belong to, execute checks in, or create events in more than one namespace.
+{{% /notice %}}
+example URL     | http://hostname:8080/api/core/v2/namespaces/default/events
+payload         | {{< code shell >}}
 {